Calculate hiking calories by terrain, pack weight and elevation grade. Includes Naismith's Rule, elevation impact and backpacking data — Calculator4U.

 Calculate calories burned while hiking based on terrain and pack weight.

-Duration = Time spent hiking in hours
+Duration = Net time spent actively moving on the trail in hours

-Calories burned per hour for a 160-pound (72.5 kg) person with a 15-pound pack:
+Estimated calories burned per hour for a 160-pound (72.5 kg) individual carrying a 15-pound (6.8 kg) day pack:

 | Terrain Type | Grade | MET Value | Calories/Hour | Intensity Level |